- Oberammergau Passion Play

 Attend the Oberammergau Passion Play, and discover the beauty of the Italian Lakes

 Every ten years, the small village of Oberammergau in the Bavarian Alps stages what is regarded as the most important passion play in the world.
-The next performance is scheduled for 2022, when an estimated audience of some 500,000 people will watch one of the 102 performances taking place in the village.
+Having been delayed from 2020, 102 performances will take place in the village from May through to October 2022.

 Join us on this special holiday which begins in the beautiful Italian lakes where you can enjoy five tranquil nights in a lakeside hotel, with plenty of time to explore Lake Maggiore and Lake Orta and even to head into Switzerland on a spectacular optional rail journey.
 From there, transfer to Oberammergau, where you’ll take your seat at the Passion Play for this once-in-a-lifetime experience.